franckfotso/segm_cfm/README.md

 ## Experiments:

-WARNING: be aware that some commands above are time & ressouce consuming.
+WARNING: be aware that some commands above are time consuming & high computing hardware.

 1. Parse the groundtruth data (from pascal_voc segmentation format):